 Scholars will participate in both experiential and didactic learning opportunities that will explore topics such as:

-Charlotte AHEC Scholars Regional Advisory Committee meets once a month to provide support for our Charlotte AHEC Scholars Program.
+Charlotte AHEC Scholars Regional Advisory Committee meets bi-monthly to provide support for our Charlotte AHEC Scholars Program.